Peano axioms: Peano arithmetic as first-order theory

 where $\bar{y}$ is an abbreviation for y1,...,yk.
 The first-order induction schema includes every instance of the first-order induction axiom; that is, it includes the induction axiom for every formula φ.

 Equivalent axiomatizations

-There are many different, but equivalent, axiomatizations of Peano arithmetic.
-While some axiomatizations, such as the one just described, use a signature that only has symbols for 0 and the successor, addition, and multiplications operations, other axiomatizations use the language of ordered semirings, including an additional order relation symbol.
-One such axiomatization begins with the following axioms that describe a discrete ordered semiring.
+The above axiomatization of Peano arithmetic uses a signature that only has symbols for zero as well as the successor, addition, and multiplications operations.
+There are many other different, but equivalent, axiomatizations.
+One such alternative uses an order relation symbol instead of the successor operation and the language of discretely ordered semirings (axioms 1-7 for semirings, 8-10 on order, 11-13 regarding compatibility, and 14-15 for discreteness):